Duck and Pray published 2017 in the Linden Avenue Literary Journal

 Thus were two namings made that night.
 I was dubbed Friar Tuck and Sir Robert, Robin Wolf Head.
 I don’t know why or how it changed, but by the following Saint.
 John’s Day, it had become Robin Hood.

-Soldier's Heart published in Tiferet Issue 13 2005
+Soldier's Heart published 2005 in Issue 13 of Tiferet

 My day began with two “tender mercies of the Lord,” as our scripture calls those unexpected visitations of grace.
 First, the coyotes.
 They came along the shoreline at daybreak, when the sky was like the head on a blackberry ice-cream soda, sniffed around the gazebo in front of the big salt box house, then loped off toward the laurel thicket.